konflux-ci/release-service-catalog/tasks/sign-binaries/README.md

 | contentDir | Path where the content to push is stored in the workspace | No | |
 | pipelineRunUid | Unique ID of the pipelineRun | No |  |

+## Changes in 2.1.0
+* Added sign-mac-binaries step
+* Added push-unsigned-using-oras step
+* Added a new task result named 'binaries_path' that can be utilized by subsequent tasks.
+* Fix sign-windows-binaries step

 ## Changes in 2.0.0
 * Add checksum signing step